: Alert :

 Routesetters are a unique mix of an industrial athlete, craftsman, artisan, choreographer, and product designer.
 They are well-versed in a variety of climbing and movement styles.
 They constantly evolve the craft as the needs of our community change and welcome your feedback.

-Head Routesetter @ The Hill + Design District
+Head Routesetter @ Design District + Denton

 Tucker Black